Reverend Kensho Furuya 1948 - 2007

 The best way to describe Reverend Kensho Furuya was that he was an old-world samurai who was born too late.
 Furuya Sensei’s old samurai sentiment was, at times, too impractical and unrealistic for this modern day and age.
 He believed that a samurai life should be one of loyalty, duty, filial piety, economy and hard work, while living a simple and stoic lifestyle.
 The passage above typifies Furuya Sensei as a person, a teacher, a student and as a practitioner of the Way.

 Reverend Kensho Furuya was born Daniel Masami Furuya on April 25, 1948, in Pasadena, California.
-He was the only son of Tetsuo “Ted” and Kimiye Furuya who were both Nisei or second-generation Japanese-Americans.
+He was the only son of Tetsuo “Ted” and Kimiye Furuya who were both Nisei or second-generation Japanese-Americans and interned at Heart Mountain Relocation Center in Wyoming and Ted Furuya was a member of E Company of the 442nd Regimental Combat team in WWII.
 Furuya Sensei was a Sansei or third generation Japanese-American whose grandparents immigrated to the United States in 1919.
 Interestingly, Furuya Sensei’s grandfather’s name was Morihei with the same kanji characters as O’Sensei’s.

 During the early Warring States Period, Furuya Sensei’s paternal family ancestors were high ranking samurai of the Ikoma Clan in the Bitchu Province occupying the Takamatsu Castle which is in present-day Okayama Prefecture.
 Takamatsu Castle was originally built in the 16th century by the Daimyo, Ikoma Chikamasa who was a retainer of Oda Nobunaga and then Toyotomi Hideyoshi.